mrmakadia94/memak/readme.txt

 Requires PHP: 5.6
 Requires at least: WordPress 4.0
 Tested up to: WordPress 5.1.1
-Stable tag: 1.0.1
+Stable tag: 1.0.4
-Description: Memak is a super minimal theme, both front end and back end. adding no bloat whatesover.
-It only uses the minimum requirements that WordPress has, a stylesheet, screenshot and the index page.
+Description: Memak is a minimal theme, both front end and back end.
 License: GNU General Public License v3 or later License URI: http://www.gnu.org/licenses/gpl-3.0.html
-Tags: one-column, custom-menu, threaded-comments
+Tags: one-column
 Text Domain: memak

 == Description ==

 A simple minimal WordPress theme built with only what is needed to survive

-Memak is a super minimal theme, both front end and back end. adding no bloat whatesover.
-It only uses the minimum requirements that WordPress has, a stylesheet, screenshot and the index page.
+Memak is a minimal theme, both front end and back end.

-Memak is modefied version that works with WordPress 5.
+Memak is modified version that works with WordPress 5.

 == Installation ==